-The Company owns a 100% interest in certain mineral rights in the Upper Peninsula of Michigan, U.S.A.
-On some of the mineral rights the vendor retains a 2% net smelter return royalty (NSR) and the Company has the option to purchase one half of this NSR royalty by paying \$1,000,000 U.S. on or before December 31, 2048.
+The Company owns a 49.9% interest in certain mineral rights in the Upper Peninsula of Michigan, U.S.A.
+On some of the mineral rights the vendor retains a 2% net smelter return royalty (NSR) and the Joint Venture Partner Altius Minerals Corporation, which owns 50.1% of the interest, has the option to purchase one half of this NSR royalty by paying \$1,000,000 U.S. on or before December 31, 2048.
 The Company's remaining wholly-owned mineral rights are subject to a 2% NSR payable to a subsidiary of Altius Minerals Corporation.
-Following a drilling program conducted during the year ended October 31, 2013, the Company wrote-down \$1,199,615 of exploration costs related to the Norwich target, located on the Company's 100%-owned mineral rights in Michigan.

-State Mineral Rights
+Mineral Rights Leased from the State of Michigan

-During the year ended October 31, 2014, the Company released State of Michigan metallic minerals leases covering 1,498 acres.
-As a result, the Company wrote down total costs of \$164,193.
-During the year ended October 31, 2015, the Company released state leases covering 880 acres of State of Michigan mineral rights.
-The Company currently holds no State of Michigan metallic minerals leases.
+During the year ended October 31, 2015, the Company released its remaining state leases held at that time covering 880 acres of State of Michigan mineral rights.
 During the year ended October 31, 2015, and following the release of all of its metallic minerals leases, the Company recovered a cash bond from the State of Michigan in the amount of US\$30,000 (CAD\$37,026).
+During the year ended October 31, 2016, the Company acquired new State of Michigan metallic minerals leases covering 3,050.87 acres.
+A cash bond of US\$30,000 has been posted by a subsidiary of Altius Minerals Corporation.